jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 Now that the AKS cluster is provisioned, you can access the ArgoCD UI to manage the applications deployed on the cluster.
 This will show you the status of the applications deployed on the cluster and allow you to manage the applications.

-## Validate the Cluster is working
+## Step 3 - Validate the Cluster is working

 To access the AKS cluster, you need to set the KUBECONFIG environment variable to point to the kubeconfig file generated by Terraform.